GoncaloVCorreia/LLM-Path-Finder/README.md

 ## How to Run

 1. python index.py (to index all your files and directories inside the main root)
-2. python main.py (you can define the user requery in this file)
+2. python main.py (you can define the user query in this file)